 - The investors in the offering are all accredited; and

-- The business has taken reasonable steps to make sure the investors are actually accredited which includes measures such as reviewing w-2’s, bank statements, tax returns, credit reports and more.
+- The business has taken reasonable steps to make sure the investors are actually accredited which includes measures such as reviewing w-2’s, bank statements, tax returns, credit reports, and more.

-Under Rule 506, investors don’t have to register with the SEC their offering of securities, but they do need to file a Form D (explained below).
+Under Rule 506, investors don’t have to register with the SEC for their offering of securities, but they do need to file a Form D (explained below).

 Additionally, you should check with your specific state.
 Both the investor and company need to abide, not only by federal regulations but also by state laws.
 In Florida, Statute 517.061 governs the sale of securities for small businesses and companies.

 Sign up for our newsletter to get in-depth legal content, updates to laws and regulations, and free tips to help you navigate the legal landscape, all delivered straight to your inbox.
 Just enter the information on the form to get started.